ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Lists/exam-list2-field.md

 #### Batch One = workUnit1

 1. Appiah, Kwame Anthony.
 “Is the Post- in Postmodernism the Post- in Postcolonial?” _Critical Inquiry_ vol. 17, no. 2, 1991, pp. 336–357.
 (21 pp.)
-2. Calhoun, Jamie.
-“Reimagining the Self: Maxine Hong Kingston’s ‘Tripmaster Monkey: His Fake Book.’” _The Journal of the Midwest Modern Language Association_ vols.
+2. Calhoun, Jamie. [“Reimagining the Self: Maxine Hong Kingston’s ‘Tripmaster Monkey: His Fake Book.’”](http://www.jstor.org/stable/43264539) _The Journal of the Midwest Modern Language Association_ vols.
 46/47, nos.
-2/1, Fall 2013–Spring 2014, pp. 37--53. _JSTOR_, <http://www.jstor.org/stable/43264539>.
+2/1, Fall 2013–Spring 2014, pp. 37--53. _JSTOR_.
 (27 pp.)
 3. Ermarth, Elizabeth Deeds.
 “Agency in the Discursive Condition.” _History and Theory_ vol. 40, no. 4, 2001, pp. 34–58.
 (24 pp.)
 4. ———.
 “Beyond ‘The Subject’: Individuality in the Discursive Condition.” _New Literary Theory_ vol. 31, no. 3, 2000, pp. 405–419.
 (14 pp.)
-5. Eve, Martin Paul and Joe Street.
-“The Silicon Valley Novel.” _Literature & History_ vol. 28, no. 1, 2018, pp. 81–97. _BIROn: Birkbeck Institutional Research Online_, <https://eprints.bbk.ac.uk/id/eprint/20365/>.
+5. Eve, Martin Paul and Joe Street. [“The Silicon Valley Novel.”](https://eprints.bbk.ac.uk/id/eprint/20365/) _Literature & History_ vol. 28, no. 1, 2018, pp. 81–97. _BIROn: Birkbeck Institutional Research Online_.
 (16 pp.)

 #### Batch Two = workUnit1

 1. Foucault, Michel.
 “Panopticism.” _Discipline & Punish_.
 1975.
 Translated by Alan Sheridan, 2nd ed., Vintage, 1995. pp. 195–228.
 (33 pp.)
-2. Foster, Tim. “’A Kingdom of a Thousand Princes but No Kings’: The Postsuburban Network in Douglas Coupland's Microserfs.” _Western American Literature_ vol. 46, no. 3, 2011, pp. 302–324. _Project Muse_, <https://muse.jhu.edu/pub/104/article/459333>.
+2. Foster, Tim. [“’A Kingdom of a Thousand Princes but No Kings’: The Postsuburban Network in Douglas Coupland's Microserfs.”](https://muse.jhu.edu/pub/104/article/459333) _Western American Literature_ vol. 46, no. 3, 2011, pp. 302–324. _Project Muse_.
 (22 pp.)
-3. Gross, Ariela J. “Litigating Whiteness: Trials of Racial Determination in the Nineteenth-Century South.” _The Yale Law Journal_ vol. 198, no. 1, 1998, pp. 109–188. _JSTOR_, <https://www.jstor.org/stable/797472>.
+3. Gross, Ariela J. [“Litigating Whiteness: Trials of Racial Determination in the Nineteenth-Century South.”](https://www.jstor.org/stable/797472) _The Yale Law Journal_ vol. 198, no. 1, 1998, pp. 109–188. _JSTOR_.
 (79 pp.)
-4. Hutcheon, Linda.
-“Discourse, Power, Ideology: Humanism and Postmodernism.” _Postmodernism and Contemporary Fiction_, ed.
-Edmund J. Smyth, 1991, pp. 105–122. _TSpace_, <https://hdl.handle.net/1807/4354>.
+4. Hutcheon, Linda. [“Discourse, Power, Ideology: Humanism and Postmodernism.”](https://hdl.handle.net/1807/4354) _Postmodernism and Contemporary Fiction_, ed.
+Edmund J. Smyth, 1991, pp. 105–122. _TSpace_.
 (17 pp.)
 5. Lipsitz, George.
 “The Possessive Investment in Whiteness: Racialized Social Democracy and the ‘White’ Problem in American Studies.” _American Quarterly_ vol. 47, no. 3, 1995, pp. 369–387.
 (18 pp.)
-6. Mills, Charles W. “Body Politic, Bodies Impolitic.”
-The Body and the State: How the State Controls and Protects the Body, Part 1, special issue of _Social Research_ vol. 78, no. 2, summer 2011, pp. 583–606. _JSTOR_, <http://www.jstor.org/stable/23347191>.
+6. Mills, Charles W. [“Body Politic, Bodies Impolitic.”](http://www.jstor.org/stable/23347191) The Body and the State: How the State Controls and Protects the Body, Part 1, special issue of _Social Research_ vol. 78, no. 2, summer 2011, pp. 583–606. _JSTOR_.
 (24 pp.)
 7. Yúdice, George.
 “The Privatization of Culture.” _Social Text_ no. 59, 1999, pp. 17–34.
 (17 pp.)